joemcmanus/netsnmp-galileo/README.md

 # netsnmp-galileo
-A tar of net-snmp compiled for the Intel Galileo Gen 2
+An archive of net-snmp compiled for the Intel Galileo Gen 2

-I wanted to use net-snmp on the Galileo Gen 2, unfortunately I could not find the package.
+I wanted to use net-snmp on the Galileo Gen 2, unfortunately I could not find an available  package.

 Why SNMP?
-Because much of the SCADA and IIoT infrastructure is monitored using tools like Nagios and SolarWinds etc.
+Because much of the SCADA and IIoT infrastructure is monitored using legacy tools like Nagios and SolarWinds etc.

-You can download it here,  to use it run:
+You can download it from this repo, to use it untar and make install:

     tar -zxvf net-snmp-compiled.tar.gz
     cd net-snmp-compiled
     make install

-But if you need to compile it on your own, below are the stpes I took.`
+If for some reason you need to compile it on your own, below are the steps I took to compile.

-This is a quick write up on installing Net-SNMP and creating custom MIB on the Galileo.
+This is a short write up on installing Net-SNMP and creating custom MIBs on the Galileo.
 I am using the eglibc image here: http://downloadmirror.intel.com/25384/eng/iot-devkit-201510010757-mmcblkp0-galileo.direct.xz

     wget http://downloads.sourceforge.net/project/net-snmp/net-snmp/5.7.3/net-snmp-5.7.3.tar.gz

-We untar to /tmp to avoid long filename issues
+We untar to /tmp to avoid long filename issues with the IoT image.

     tar -zxvf net-snmp-5.7.3.tar.gz -C /tmp
     cd /tmp

-    ./configure --disable-ipv6  --disable-embedded-perl --without-perl-modules --disable-snmptrapd-subagent
+    ./configure --disable-ipv6  \
+        --disable-embedded-perl \
+        --without-perl-modules \
+        --disable-snmptrapd-subagent

 Compiling takes a very long time, to avoid having to start over use nohup.